This article was originally posted by Four Points Press on November 2, 2021.

 Brien has most recently worked as the General Manager and Editor of the Big Horn County News in Hardin, Montana.

 "I'm no stranger to the grand tradition of Montana journalism," Brien said.
 "I have held reporting positions for the Billings Gazette and the Ravalli Republic and as a student I earned internships at the Seattle Times, the Great Falls Tribune and the Missoulian."

 Brien is a 2006 graduate of the University of Montana School of Journalism.
 Throughout her academic career she served as a reporter, columnist and editor for Reznet News, a project of the School of Journalism.

-Brien’s childhood passion for talking too much has led to a career based in several forms of communication aside from journalism.
-She has as worked in the Crow Reservation community as a media specialist for the Crow Tribal newspaper and as an intern for the Crow Tribe Legislative Branch, developing media awareness training and brand identity and as well as marketing material.
+Brien's childhood passion for talking too much has led to a career based in several forms of communication aside from journalism.
+She has worked in the Crow Reservation community as a media specialist for the Crow Tribal newspaper and as an intern for the Crow Tribe Legislative Branch, developing media awareness training and brand identity as well as marketing material.
 She did similar work for the American Indian Outreach Program at Montana State University Billings, as a graduate assistant before becoming a communication arts instructor at Little Big Horn College.

 For more information call Luella Brien at (406) 850-3081 or email firstname.lastname@example.org.